NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Amazon AWS/AWS VPC/AWS Resource Data/aws_vpc_describe_volumes.md

 - [Introduction](#introduction)

 # Introduction <a name="introduction"></a>
 An Amazon EBS volume is a durable, block-level storage device that we can attach to ec2instances.
-The API Describe EBS Volume will provide the list of EBS Volumes you have in the region.
+The API <b>Describe EBS</b> Volume will provide the list of EBS Volumes you have in the region.
 This API will provide details of each EBS volume such as attachment information, size, volume type etc.